LGBTQ rights in Oregon: Recognition of same-sex relationships

 Same-sex marriage was legalized in Oregon on May 19, 2014, after U.S. District Court Judge Michael McShane ruled that the state's 2004 constitutional amendment banning such marriages was unconstitutional in relation to the Equal Protection Clause of the Federal Constitution.
-Prior to that ruling, same-sex marriage was prohibited by the State Constitution due to the passage of a ballot measure on November 2, 2004.
+Prior to that ruling, same-sex marriage was prohibited by the State Constitution due to the passage of Ballot Measure 36 on November 2, 2004.
 Proponents had formed a campaign to place a same-sex marriage initiative on the ballot in November 2014, but those plans were cancelled because of the May 2014 ruling legalizing marriage for same-sex couples in the state.

 Domestic partnerships for same-sex couples have been available since February 4, 2008, when the Oregon Family Fairness Act took effect.

 Oregon has provided benefits to same-sex partners of state employees since 1998.

 Since October 16, 2013, based on an opinion from the state Department of Justice, Oregon has recognized same-sex marriages from other jurisdictions.
 In July 2015, the Oregon Legislative Assembly passed a bill to codify gender-neutral marriage in various state statutes, effective from January 1, 2016.

 In April 2023, a bill passed both houses of the Oregon Legislative Assembly to allow opposite-sex couples to formally enter into a domestic partnerships.
-The bill was signed into law by the Governor of Oregon and goes into effect on January 1, 2024.
+The bill was signed into law by the Governor of Oregon and went into effect on January 1, 2024.